CheronoK/Titanic-and-Spambase-Prediction/README.md

 ## Installation
 Install Python and it's libraries in order to understand this project and use the models.

+Link to the titanic dataset: Train[https://archive.org/download/train5_202002/train%20%285%29.csv], Test[https://archive.org/download/test1_202002/test%20%281%29.csv]

+Link to the spambase dataset[https://archive.org/download/spambase_csv/spambase_csv.csv]

 ## Contributing
-This Project was done by Cherono Kibet as an assignment project during her time as a Moringa School Student.
+This Project was done by Cherono Kibet.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.